Pro Football Reference Blog

 6.5

-Jason Peters was still going strong in 2023 in his nineteenth NFL season.
-Peters has collected the accolades of nine Pro Bowls, two All-Pro selections, and a Lombardi.
-This standout has suited up for the Bills, Bears, Eagles, Cowboys, and Seahawks.
-Peters was one of the best left tackles in NFL 2023.
+Jason Peters was a force in his 19 NFL seasons.
+Peters collected the accolades of nine Pro Bowls, two All-Pro selections, and a Lombardi Trophy.
+This standout suited up for the Bills, Bears, Eagles, Cowboys, and Seahawks.
+This man may find a home in Canton someday.

 Lomas Brown